MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/create-groups.md

 The group will appear in Outlook with members assigned to it.

+::: moniker-end

+::: moniker range="o365-21vianet"

+Users can [add themselves or request approval](https://support.office.com/article/Join-a-group-in-Outlook-2e59e19c-b872-44c8-ae84-0acc4b79c45d), or you can add them now.

+1. In the admin center, refresh the page so your new group appears, select **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a>, and then select the group that you want to add members to.

+2. Next to **Members**, select **Edit**.

+3. Select **Add members**.

+4. Select the users you want to add, and then select **Save**.

+5. Select **Close** three times.

+The group will appear in Outlook with members assigned to it.

+::: moniker-end

 ### Send copies of conversations to group members' inboxes

 When you use the admin center to create a group, by default users  do not get copies of group emails and meeting invitations sent to their inboxes.
 They'll need to go to the group to see conversations and meetings.
 You can change this setting in the admin center.